-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, bleeding problems, high blood pressure, brain cancer, stomach or bowel problems, thyroid problems, or a history of blood clotting problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, high blood pressure, thyroid problems, or a history of a heart attack, heart failure, stroke, or blood clotting problems.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.